 Do Eye Makeup First and Use A Cream Eyeshadow

 Kerrin also suggests doing your eye makeup first, before any other makeup on the rest of your face.
 That way, if you do create under-eye fallout, or mess anywhere else, you haven’t messed up your previously applied makeup in that area.
 You can easily wipe it off the fallout, clean the skin and then apply your foundation and concealer to a clean area.
+If you have wrinkled eyes, check out my guide on how to apply concealer on wrinkled eyes.

 Also, use a cream eyeshadow as this will prevent fallout of any kind!